Knowledge Base/How to check if the page is rendered inside the Uniform Canvas editor

 Please note that preview may be 'true' even outside Uniform Canvas, if you pass the preview NextJS cookies.
 For example, in Vercel.
 If you want to execute the code only in Uniform, use the example below:

-// _context.previewData is the default NextJS data, which can be access in getStaticProps or getServerProps const isUniformEditing = _context.previewData?.isUniformContextualEditing || false;
+// _context.previewData is the default Next.js Preview Data object, which can be accessed in getStaticProps or getServerProps const isUniformEditing = _context.previewData?.isUniformContextualEditing || false;

-Another example for use in a component:
+Another example for use inside a component:

 import { useUniformCurrentComposition } from '@uniformdev/canvas-react'; ... const { isContextualEditing } = useUniformCurrentComposition();